Star Wars: Galaxy’s Edge is Finally Open — Now What?

 Black Spire is Batuu’s exotic Outer Rim spaceport on the fringe of the Galactic Empire frontier.
 Once a hub of commerce before being bypassed by the hyperspace highways, the outpost became a haven for outcasts.

 Depending on which path you take into Galaxy’s Edge, you’ll experience a different cinematic reveal of the land.
-The Frontierland entrance, which is used by early arrivers, opens straight onto the center of the bustling Black Spire Outpost, which is built around a mysterious onyx monolith embedded in the town square.
-The path from Critter Country, which is where most guests enter, leads to ancient ruins concealing the Resistance’s secret encampment, which doubles as the entrance of Star Wars: Rise of the Resistance, one of the land’s two rides.
-The tunnel closest to Fantasyland, which is typically exit-only, leads to the iconic Millennium Falcon: Smugglers Run, the expansion’s other attraction.
+The Frontierland entrance, which is used by most guests, opens straight onto the center of the bustling Black Spire Outpost, which is built around a mysterious onyx monolith embedded in the town square.
+The path from Critter Country, which is where early arrivals enter, leads to ancient ruins concealing the Resistance’s secret encampment, which doubles as the entrance of Star Wars: Rise of the Resistance, one of the land’s two rides.
+The tunnel closest to Fantasyland, which is typically restricted to VIPs, leads to the iconic Millennium Falcon: Smugglers Run, the expansion’s other attraction.

 No matter which route you travel to Batuu, you’ll be completely isolated from the rest of Disneyland—and utterly immersed in the authentic detail lavished on every inch of the land.
 Disney’s designers did a deep dive into the Star Wars archives, going so far as to model the original R2-D2’s treads for droid tracks imprinted in the cement.
 Disney’s dedication to maintaining the Star Wars theme extends from the audible (John Williams composed new music for the land, and Frank Oz recorded new dialogue as Yoda) to the ineffable (appropriate scents are piped into the air) to the downright prosaic: restrooms are called “refreshers,” and you may detect a Dianoga swimming in the drinking fountain.